canonical/craft-application/docs/reference/environment-variables.rst

 If using LXD, the application will start containers in the configured remote rather than ``local``.

-**WARNING:** Using non-default remotes is experimental and not recommended at this time.
+**CAUTION:** Using non-default remotes is experimental and not recommended at this time.

 ``CRAFT_MANAGED_MODE``